Robbin Crosby

 Robbinson Lantz Crosby (August 4, 1959 – June 6, 2002) was an American guitarist who was a member of glam metal band Ratt, earning several platinum albums in the US in the 1980s.
 Crosby died in 2002 from a heroin overdose.

 Early life

 Crosby was born in La Jolla, California, and had two sisters, Ristin and Bronle.
-Robbin attended Bird Rock Elementary, Muirlands Junior High and La Jolla High School.
+Robbin attended Bird Rock Elementary, Muirlands Junior High and La Jolla High School, graduating in June 1976.
 He previously played baseball prior to shifting his focus to the guitar.
 He was the son of Harry W. Crosby, a science schoolteacher at La Jolla High and an author of books about California history.